PrismLauncher/refraction/tags/javaforgebugfix.md

   color: yellow
 ---

-1. Click the instance that is broken, then select "Edit".
+1. Click the instance that is broken, then select `Edit`.
-2. Choose version and then click Forge, then click the change version button.
+2. Choose `Version` and then click `Forge`, then click the change version button.
 3. You can then change the version, choose the latest, and click OK.
 4. You are good to go! <a:minecraftpartyparrotr:1032312401577652274>